Cornett: Learning to play

 dal Fontego (Opera intitulata Fontegara, 1535) and Bismantova (Compendio musicale, 1677).
 These books covered the recorder, but the instructions on "tonguing" with "force and speed" has application to the cornett, which was pictured on the Fontegara title page illustration.

 Besides tonguing, books taught students to improvise.
-Students learning cornet music were encouraged to play in the "diminuative", looking at sheet music and adapting it by creating runs of fast notes to replace long slow notes in written works.
+Students learning cornet music were encouraged to play in the "diminutive", looking at sheet music and adapting it by creating runs of fast notes to replace long slow notes in written works.

 The book (Il Vero Modo Di Diminuir, 1584) by cornett virtoso Girolamo Dalla Casa focused on tone, tonguing and divisions to make the cornett sound like the human voice.

 The cornett and historically informed performance

 As a result of the recent historically informed performance movement the cornett has been rediscovered, and modern works for the instrument have been written.